-EY is a global leader in assurance, tax, transaction and advisory services.
+EY is a global leader in assurance, tax, strategy, transaction and consulting services.
 The insights and quality services we deliver help build trust and confidence in the capital markets and in economies the world over.
 We develop outstanding leaders who team to deliver on our promises to all of our stakeholders.
 In so doing, we play a critical role in building a better working world for our people, for our clients and for our communities.